Passive interferometric symmetries of multimode Gaussian pure states

 To describe local interferometric symmetries of optical Gaussian states, we first note that only Hamiltonians that are quadratic in the quadrature operators correspond to Gaussian unitary transformations---i.e., unitary operations that preserve the Gaussian form of the state.

 There are two varieties of quadratic Hamiltonians: \textit{compact}, which correspond to transformations that preseve the total photon number, and \textit{non-compact}, which do not preserve the total photon number.
 In this work we are concerned with \emph{passive transformations}---i.e., those that are generated by compact Hamiltonians.
 These can be employed with interferometry (beamsplitters and phase shifters).
-A set of operators that generate passive transformations on $n$ qumodes are known to correspond to the group $U(n)$, a subgroup of $Sp(2n,\R)$ \cite{Simon1994}, the latter being the group of all Gaussian unitary operations.
+Operators that generate passive transformations on $n$ qumodes are known to correspond to the group $\group U(n)$, a subgroup of $\group{Sp}(2n,\reals)$ \cite{Simon1994}, the latter being the group of all Gaussian unitary operations.
 Considering a system of two qumodes, any passive transformation corresponds to elements of $\group U(2)$ and thus can be expressed in the form of Eq.~\eqref{U(2)}.
 Generalising to an $n$-qumode system, any $\group U(n)$ transformation can be decomposed into a sequence of $\group U(2)$ operations acting on two-dimensional subspaces of the underlying $n$-dimensional Hilbert space \cite{Reck1994}.
 Therefore, any $n$-qumode passive interferometer can interpreted as a sequence of two-qumode passive interferometers defined in Eq.~\eqref{U(2)} acting on two-qumode subspaces of the system.